btholt/complete-intro-to-product-management/lessons/05-technical-writing/C-formatting-exercise.md

+---
+description: >-
+  The checkout flow redesign project is slightly behind schedule due to unexpected additional research and backend work.
+The team is incorporating UX feedback by moving the checkout button to the center instead of the right, aiming to alleviate user confusion.
+Although they will miss the end-of-quarter target, they are only two weeks behind and can work concurrently with UX research to expedite shipping.
+keywords:
+  - checkout flow redesign
+  - UX research
+  - project status update
+  - streamlined one-page checkout
+  - behind schedule
+  - user experience feedback
+  - end-of-quarter target
+---
 Exercise time!

 Without much modifying the content of this doc, add some formatting to help it drive it home for those reading the doc.
 Feel free to lightly edit and/or add spacing, but try to keep the content's spirit the same.
 This is an exercise in formatting.